pjagielski/pjagielski.github.com/_posts/java/2014-02-24-microservices-jvm-clojure.md

 To build a single "fat" jar just run `lein uberjar`, and then `java -jar target/compojure-rest-0.1.0-SNAPSHOT-standalone.jar` runs the app.

 ## Swagger ##
-The nice thing about **compojure** is that you can easy expose Swagger documentation by using [swag](https://github.com/narkisr/swag) library.
-There are some conflicts between swag and ring lein plugin, so just look at the [compojure-swag]() repo for a working example.
+The nice thing about **Compojure** is that you can easy expose Swagger documentation by using [swag](https://github.com/narkisr/swag) library.
+There are some conflicts between swag and ring lein plugin, so just look at the [compojure-swag](https://github.com/pjagielski/microservices-jvm/tree/master/compojure-swag) for a working example.

 Here is a typical snippet from `handler.clj`:
 {% highlight clojure %}